Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This is a pretty, low sugar, dessert that is great for a diabetic or anyone trying to reduce their sugar intake.
 It is very easy to make and tastes delicious.

 Very simple.
 Combine condensed milk and thawed concentrate in a bowl, and mix well.
 Fold in whipped cream.
 Alternate layers of cake and whipped cream mixture in 9 X 13 serving dish until all ingredients are used.
-Chill until serving time.

 Break cake into bite-sized pieces in bottom of 9x13 inch pan.
 Pour pudding, with bananas mixed in, over cake.
 May top with Cool Whip.
 Chill.